Ernest-Ap/WorldCovidData/README.md

 # WorldCovidData
 ## Dashboard displaying world Covid-19 data between 2020-2021.
-Using SQL queries/tables, next turning them into visualisations then into a dashboard using Tableau.
+Using SQL queries/tables, next turning them into visualizations then into a dashboard using Tableau.
 ### Images and Gifs below click to expand.

 Software used:
 <li>Microsoft SQL Server: For Data Exploration and to transfer the queries/tables to Excel.
 <li>Microsoft Excel: To create four separate files/tables to import into Tableau.
-<li>Tableau: To create four visualisations to produce an interactive dashboard to show the different findings.
+<li>Tableau: To create four visualizations to produce an interactive dashboard to show the different findings.

 <img src="sqlTab/covidDashb.png" width="600"><br>